kubevirt/kubevirt-ansible/automation/README.md

 Any code changes in this repository** are verified using [oVirt CI System][ovirt-ci-system-doc].

-All configurtion and script files required by [oVirt CI][ovirt-ci-system-doc] are located in the [automation](../automation) directory.
+All configuration and script files required by [oVirt CI][ovirt-ci-system-doc] are located in the [automation](../automation) directory.
 In addition, there is the [`stdci.yaml`](../stdci.yaml) configuration file.